swcarpentry/shell-novice/04-loop.md

 As a final check,
-she opens another terminal window, goes into `north-pacific-gyre/2012-07-03`, and uses `cat NENE01729B. xt` to examine one of the output files.
+she opens another terminal window, goes into `north-pacific-gyre/2012-07-03`, and uses `cat stats-NENE01729B.txt` to examine one of the output files.
 It looks good,
 so she decides to get some coffee and catch up on her reading.